-From Mississippi-Tennessee border to Vicksburg
+From Mississippi Tennessee border to Vicksburg

-Chlorides $60 m \alpha / 1$
+Chlorides 60 mg/1

-Chionaes - 00 mg/1
+Chioraes 00 mg/1

-Sulfates -150 mg/l
+Sulfates 150 mg/

-Sunates 150 mg/l
+Sullates 150 mg/

-TDS 425 mg/l
+TDS 425 mg/

-100 425 mg/1
+105 T20 1112/

-From Vicksburg south to the Mississippi-Louisiana border
+From Vicksburg south to the Mississippi Louisiana border

-Chlorides 75 ma/1
+Chlorides 75 mg/l

-Chioraco 7.5 mg/1
+Chiorides / 5 mg/1

-Sulfates 120 mg/l
+Sulfates 120 mg/

-Sunaco 120 mg/1
+Sunates 120 mg/

-TDS 400 m a/1
+400 mg/

-100
+105

 H. Mixing Zones: It is recognized that limited areas of mixing are sometimes unavoidable; however, mixing zones shall not be used as a substitute for waste treatment.
 Mixing zones constitute an area whereby physical mixing of a wastewater effluent with a receiving water bodywaterbody occurs.
-Application of mixing zones shall be made on a case-by-case basis and shall only occur in cases involving large surface water bodieswaterbodies in which a long distance or large area is required for the wastewater to completely mix with the receiving water bodywaterbody.
+Application of mixing zones shall be made on a case by case basis and shall only occur in cases involving large surface water bodieswaterbodies in which a long distance or large area is required for the wastewater to completely mix with the receiving water bodywaterbody.
+Commented [KC3]: This language has not been removed.
+Text was moved to new Section of WQS Implementation

+Commented [KC4]: This language was not removed.
+Language was moved to new Section for Waterbody-Specific Criteria.
 The location of a mixing zone shall not significantly alter the designated uses of the receiving water outside its established boundary.
 Adequate zones of passage for the migration and free movement of fish and other aquatic biota shall be maintained.
-Toxicity and human health concerns within the mixing zone shall be addressed as specified in the Environmental Protection Agency Technical Support Document for Water Quality Based Toxics Control (EPA-505/2-90-001, March 1991) and amendments thereof.
+Toxicity and human health concerns within the mixing zone shall be addressed as specified in the Environmental Protection Agency Technical Support Document for Water Quality Based Toxics Control (EPA 505/2 90 001, March 1991) and amendments thereof.
 Under no circumstances shall mixing zones overlap or cover tributaries, nursery locations, locations of threatened or endangered species, or other ecologically sensitive areas.